'You're evil!' NYC mom of murdered kids erupts at nanny during trial

 NYC MOM TESTIFIES ABOUT HORROR OF FINDING BODIES OF KIDS KILLED BY NANNY

 Ortega pleaded not guilty to the children’s deaths, although no one denies Ortega has murdered the two children.
-Her lawyer has argued she is metally ill.
+Her lawyer has argued she is mentally ill.

 Prosecutors, who are working to build a case to show that Ortega knew what she was doing.
 Ortega, they said, waited until Krim found the children dead in the bathroom before plunging a knife into her own neck.
 She survived.
 Lulu, who was older, knew what was happening and suffered more than 30 wounds, prosecutors said.
 Leo, who was a toddler, was stabbed five times.